pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

 ``docker-compose -f pushkin/docker-compose.dev.yml stop test_db``.

-Everything’s now ready to be started with ``docker-compose -f pushkin/docker-compose.dev.yml up —build``. browse to the experiments page to see our new experiment included.
+Everything’s now ready to be started with ``docker-compose -f pushkin/docker-compose.dev.yml up --build``. browse to the experiments page to see our new experiment included.
 The ``--build`` appendix is necessary because we changed some things when we made the experiment and linked it to the main code.
 If nothing changed